 Dean: So hocking over ten grand is easier for you than saying "thanks"?
 Wow, you're damaged.

-- At least in Forgotten Realms, Drow has an interesting variation: they usually just don't get a concept of altruism, but Chronic Backstabbing Disorder is counterproductive more often than not, so what to do?
+- At least in Forgotten Realms, Drow have an interesting variation: they usually just don't get a concept of altruism, but Chronic Backstabbing Disorder is counterproductive more often than not, so what to do?
 Keep scores.
 Drow being more inclined to act for sport than out of obligations, it's not a score of debt, but a score in the "game".

 Liriel: So, what's the score now?